coolryze/coolryze.github.io/_posts/2016-12-01-jekyll-clean-theme.md

 title: "Jekyll Dark Clean Theme"
 date: 2016-12-01 16:25:06
 tags: jekyll
-description: Here I want to introduce you the dark theme for Jekyll.
+description: Here I want to introduce you the dark theme for Jekyll.g
-comments: true
 ---

 Here is a sample post for Jekyll-Clean-Dark theme.